glozow/bitcoin/doc/policy/packages.md

 * Packages cannot have conflicting transactions, i.e. no two transactions in a package can spend the same inputs.
 Packages cannot have duplicate transactions. (#20833)

-* No transaction in a package can conflict with a mempool transaction.
-Replace By Fee is currently disabled for packages. (#20833)

-   - Package RBF may be enabled in the future.

 * When packages are evaluated against ancestor/descendant limits, the union of all transactions' descendants and ancestors is considered. (#21800)